A Positivity Criterion for the Wave Equation and Global Existence of Large Solutions: Large solutions to equation ( )

+In both cases, approximation by smooth solutions and energy monotonicity along light cones can be used to prove that energy is conserved and local energy does not increase.

-In order to prove that the solution $u$ dooes not blow up, the easiest thing to do is to assume that the initial data have compact support.
+In order to prove that the solution $u$ does not blow up, it is easiest to assume that the initial data have compact support.
 Due to the finite speed of propagation, $u$ will have compact support at any fixed time $t \in \R$.
 Since it is bounded, all its Lebesgue norms will be bounded, uniformly on compact time intervals.
-Therefore the Strichartz norms of $u$ will also be finite.
+Therefore the Strichartz norms of $u$ will also be finite on compact time intervals.